-At Bethesda Family Smiles, we are here to help you with any and all dental concerns.
-Proactive, preventative dental care is one of our favorite services to provide to our patients.
-This is because we love to see our patients take an interest in better caring for their smiles outside of the dentist’s office.
-One of the best tools you can use to protect your smile on a daily basis is a custom mouthguard.
+At Bethesda Family Smiles, we are here to help you with any dental concerns.
+Proactive, preventative dental care is one of our favorite patient services.
+This is because we love to see our patients take an interest in better caring for their smiles outside the dentist’s office.
+A custom mouthguard is one of the best tools you can use to protect your smile daily.
 Learn more about custom mouthguards below.

 Custom Mouthguards in Bethesda, MD

 Dr. Khanna is an experienced general dentist in Bethesda, MD.
-She can meet your routine dental care needs for the maintenance of a healthy and stable smile.
-In addition to routine preventative care, Dr. Khanna is happy to provide custom mouthguards to patients who may need one.
-Custom mouthguards provide dental protection during contact sports, but they can also be used to address complex dental concerns like TMJ disorders and bruxism.
+She can meet your routine dental care needs to maintain a healthy and stable smile.
+In addition to routine preventative care, Dr. Khanna is happy to provide custom mouthguards to patients who may need them.
+Custom mouthguards provide dental protection during contact sports and can also address complex dental concerns like TMJ disorders and bruxism.

 To get a custom mouthguard, we take impressions of your teeth.
 Every mouthguard is custom-made to the exact specifications of your smile.
 Custom mouthguards ensure that your mouthguard stays in without you needing to clench your teeth.
 In sports, this allows you to communicate with your teammates and get a quick drink of water without having to take out your mouthguard.
 Not having to clench your teeth also helps you avoid developing TMJ disorders.